Loading...

 • A good idea is to add five to eight miles to your long ride each week until you reach about 85-90% of the length of your event, (Whatever your event distance is).

-Just like when you’re training for a marathon, you don’t necessarily need to go out and do the full distance in training, By riding close to the full distance you also won’t compromise your future training by completely tiring yourself out, its all about balance.
+By riding close to the full distance you also won’t compromise your future training by completely tiring yourself out, its all about balance.

 How long should your longest training rides be ?